fiersk17/tokenAPI/Ethplorer-API.md

 Ethplorer’s API may be used to get information about Ethereum tokens, contracts, transactions and custom structures.
 This is still beta version of service.
 There is no any warranty for provided data.

 Free API-Key is `freekey`.
 Please don’t overload our servers.

+Good idea is to make links to details of transactions directly to Ethplorer's pages.
-We would much appreaciate “Powered by [Ethplorer.io](https://ethplorer.io)” backlink on your pages.
+Also, we would much appreciate “Powered by [Ethplorer.io](https://ethplorer.io)” backlink on your pages.

-If you need more data or highload of service – [contact us](http://bit.ly/ethp-contact) to get personal API key.
+If you need more data or highload of service – [contact us](http://bit.ly/ethp-contact) to get personal API key (it's free of charge).

+## New API Keys Limits (starts from 10 May 2018)

+### Free key limits

+    Requests per minute: 30
+    Max count of transactions/operations in response: 10 Max offset for list of transactions/operations: 10000

+### Personal key limits

+    Requests per minute: 600
+    Max count of transactions/operations in response: 1000 Max offset for list of transactions/operations: 100000 *Limits may be increased by request.

 # API Index
 Api's server address: https://api.ethplorer.io/, method GET.